CALIFORNIA FREELANCERS

 Ineligible freelancers may be able to continue coverage for a fee with Bridge Coverage or COBRA continuation coverage.

-• If you do not earn eligibility to renew another 12 month Coverage Period but your actual worked days plus applicable banked are 50 days or more, you can “bridge” the gap between the sum of those days and the 100 days of work needed to re-qualify by making monthly payments equal to $10.18 per each day needed to bridge the gap.
+If you do not earn eligibility to renew another 12 month Coverage Period but your actual worked days plus applicable banked are 40 days or more, you can “bridge” the gap between the sum of those days and the 80 days of work needed to re-qualify by making monthly payments, calculated by a fee per each day needed to bridge the gap.

-Example: You have 20 days banked from your previous qualifying year and worked 48 days in the current qualifying year, for a total of 68 days.
-That’s 32 days short of the 100 needed to re-qualify.
-The Bridge Payment would be 32 days x $10.18 per day, for a total of $325.76 per month.
+Example: You have 20 days banked from your previous Qualifying Period and worked 48 days in the current qualifying year, for a total of 68 days.
+That’s 12 days short of the 80 needed to re-qualify.
+The Bridge Payment would be 12 days x $19.25 per day fee, for a total of $231 per month (fee amounts vary and the example is for illustrative purposes only).

-While participating in the Bridge program, the Participant will pay the full cost of dependent coverage each month.
+While participating in the Bridge program, the Participant will pay the full cost of dependent coverage each month in addition to the per day bridge fee for employee coverage.
+Additionally, the $300 annual Administrative Fee will be pro-rated and payable at $25 per month.

 Bridge participation is on a month by month basis for up to 12 months.
-If you requalify for regular coverage while on the bridge, the Qualifying Event will trigger a new Initial Qualifying Period as detailed in the “Eligibility Requirements” section above.
+If you re-qualify for regular coverage while on the bridge, the Qualifying Event will trigger a new Coverage Period.
+See the Summary Plan Description (SPD) in the Documents and Resources sections for complete rules

 Click here to contact the Plan Administrator to set up bridge payments.
 Bridge payments must be set-up PRIOR to the termination of your current coverage.